AliAmjid/andulka-example/readme.md

 ------------
 This is the simplest way to run application.

-Its recommended to use Docker on linux.
+Its recommended to use Docker on Linux.
-For some reason network between containers are slow on windows.
+For some reason network between containers is slow on windows.

+Set up file `local.neon`.
+(If you are using docker just copy the content of `local.example.neon`)

 Run